 Who is on the Terumo BCT Grant Committee?

 To ensure fairness, the grant committee will consist of independent key opinion leaders from around the world.
-Committee members have been selected based on their leadership role in the practice of patient care in therapeutic apheresis and/or cell collections.
-The grant committee has sole decision-making authority in determining the winner and runner-up and will score applications based on pre-determined criteria.
+Committee members have been selected based on their leadership role in the practice of patient care in therapeutic apheresis.
+The grant comittee has sole decision-making authority in determining the winner and runner-up and will score applications based on pre-determined criteria.

 Once a grant is awarded, will there be any requirements for the investigator to meet certain milestones or report to Terumo BCT?